corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-Before our output state can be added to a transaction, we need to associate it with a contract.
-We can do this by wrapping the output state in a `StateAndContract`, which combines:
+A output state must be associated with a contract before it can be added to a transaction.
+Wrapping the output state in a `StateAndContract` is the way to do this.
+This combines:

 * The `ContractState` representing the output states
 * A `String` identifying the contract governing the state